 Public safety is further protected by requiring persons receiving a No Further Requirements Determination (NFRD) or a Certificate of Completion (COC) from the VCP to send this information to "Miss Utility" for recordation when the NFRD or COC is conditioned by one or more institutional controls.
 An institutional control may include, among other things, a restriction recorded on the property deed on the use of groundwater or restricting land use to non-residential purposes.
 A NFRD is issued for an eligible property when the site application is complete and MDE has determined that a response action plan (RAP) is not required.
 MDE will issue a NFRD stating there are no further requirements related to the investigation of controlled hazardous substances at the property.
-A COC is issued for an eligible property following the satisfactory completion of an approved The three steps response action plan (RAP).
+A COC is issued for an eligible property following the satisfactory completion of an approved response action plan (RAP).
+The three steps preceding the issuance of a COC include: acceptance of the property into the VCP and a determination that a RAP is necessary; development of a proposed RAP for MDE review, and approval and completion of the public participation requirements; and satisfactory implementation and completion of the requirements of the approved RAP.